Our Approach to Consultation

 Engagement with the Tasmanian community has helped ensure that our advice and recommendations are community-led, making Tasmania into a stronger, more resilient state.
 The input we gained through each phase was key in shaping the Council’s recommendations in its reports.

 We are confident that our recommendations in each report reflect the priorities that emerged from this comprehensive listening exercise.
 Again, we would like to thank all those who took their time to provide input.

 General comments made to the Council throughout the process will not be published as submissions.

-As a general rule, the Council will publish submissions made during Phase 2 (unless confidentiality is sought).
+As a general rule, the Council will publish all submissions made during phase one and two (unless confidentiality is sought).